 - 1. Do you use any mobile money services, like M-Pesa, Airtel Money, or Equitel? - 2.
 Do you participate in a SACCO, merry-go-round, or ROSCA? - 3.
-Do you have a savings account in a formal bank?
+Do you have a savings account in a formal bank? - 4.
+Do you have any lending apps on your phone?

-[If 1, 2, or 3 are 'yes'] I would now like to ask you some more questions about your savings activities.
+[If 1, 2, 3, or 4 are 'yes'] I would now like to ask you some more questions about your savings activities.
 For the following questions, if you do not know the exact amount please guess what you think it is.

 FO: If the respondent feels uncomfortable about these questions, please tell them: Please remember that we are a research organization, and we will do everything to keep your information confidential.
+If they refuse to answer, enter 999 as a response